wredan/Twitch-Chat-Analyzer/README.md

 $ cd path_to_cloned_repo
 $ find ./ -type f -iname "*.sh" -exec chmod +x {} \;
 ```
+Fist time running:
 In the [Kafka/Kafka-Settings](https://github.com/Warcreed/Tap-Project/tree/master/Kafka/Kafka-Settings "Kafka-Settings") folder, rename **chat-channel.properties.dist** to **chat-channel.properties** and set all parameters required by Twitch connection, instructions in the same file.
 Once set up, continue.

+Other running:
+use `bin/set-observed-channel.sh CHANNELNAME` to change observed Twitch channel.

 ### All in one solution